 Five weeks ago I moved my virtual private servers (VPS) from DigitalOcean to Linode.
 Linode celebrated their 13th birthday by generously increasing the amount of RAM provided with all of their plans without increasing the prices.
 Suddenly, I could double my available RAM and pay the same price I paid to DigitalOcean.
 Who could say no to such a deal?

 This will partially be a review of Linode’s base offering, and partially a comparison between Linode and my former hosting provider, DigitalOcean.
 I moved over from a local provider to DigitalOcean some 15 months ago, and I’ve been very satisfied.
 Lately, however, as this website has started seeing more and more traffic the server started to slow down.
-The main performance bottleneck was the low amount of RAM I had available at DigitalOcean.
+The main performance bottleneck was the low amount of RAM I’d available at DigitalOcean.
 Linode supplying 2x the RAM for the same price had me convinced to try them out in no time.

 These are the main topics I’ll cover in this review: